-Diagnostic Imaging services are currently available at:
+Diagnostic imaging services are currently available at the following locations:

 CT Simulation enhances radiation treatment planning by generating three-dimensional images for utmost accuracy in targeting and mapping specific treatment areas.
 With CT Simulation, oncologists can deliver high doses of radiation to a tumor, while minimizing the amount of radiation to normal, surrounding tissues.
 Treatment planning is enhanced with the use of a three-dimensional treatment planning computer.
 Using the information and images provided by the CT Simulator, the computer generates a treatment plan tailored to the patient's cancer care needs.
 Guided by three-dimensional models, the physician, physicist and dosimetrist can accurately determine the most effective dose of radiation to be delivered during treatment.

 A PET/CT scan combines two powerful imaging modalities into one of the most advanced medical imaging tools available.
 While Positron Emission Tomography (PET) shows a body’s metabolic activity, Computed Tomography (CT) shows anatomy.
 When brought together, the PET and CT scans show your body’s metabolic pattern, including the presence of both normal and abnormal tissue activity (tumor), and reveals detailed anatomical information of the area where the normal or abnormal activity is taking place.

 Positron Emission Tomography (PET) is a sophisticated camera that takes pictures of your body’s cells, producing powerful images and information unobtainable by other imaging modalities like CT and MRI (Magnetic Resonance Imaging).
 It is used to diagnose and guide the treatment of a number of diseases including cancer, coronary disease and neurological problems such as seizure disorders.